debicki/koturno/README.md

 ***Notes to the removing functions***

 >Hosts can be removed anytime.
 Group can be removed only if is empty.
-If you want to remove the group with hosts you need to move hosts from this group to another group to make group meant to remove empty.